TulsiPillai/VR_Reusables/README.md

 3D TRAVEL

 Use the raycasting script for 3D travel using waypoints.
 Use the VR camera center as the cameraFacing variable.
 I've used Space type variable to move the player on raycast as it is a room_scale VR experience.
-Use player.transfor if it's a mobile VR.
+Use player.transform for mobile VR.

 -------------------------------------------------------------------------------------------------------------------